 I’ve been the commissioner of my football league since 1988.
 I’ve only vetoed two trades in 30 years, and both were obvious collusion attempts.
 The owners didn’t even put up much of a fight (one owner was banned for trying twice).

 Have I shaken my head at trades?
 Of course.
 Have I talked to owners in a trade that I thought was lopsided to hear their side of the story?
 Yes, and in the end, I’ve let the trade go down as long as they have a legitimate explanation.

 One rule you might want to instate in your league is that once a team is eliminated from playoff contention, they can no longer make trades.
 This will stop dumping, but this rule also goes out the window should you play in any kind of keeper or dynasty league.
 Assuming your trade deadline is this week, good luck in your wheeling and dealing.

-Now we will take a quick look at three players who are buy lows, three that are sell highs, two that you’d like to deal but can’t get equal value for, and three you should hold.
+In this column we will take a quick look at three players who are buy lows, three that are sell highs, three that you’d like to deal but can’t get equal value for, and three you should hold.

 - Devin Funchess, Carolina Panthers: Funchess is a tough WR to trust.
 He really doesn’t have the speed to get deep.
 His best asset is his wing span.
 Cam Newton doesn’t have to be perfect with his passes to get the ball to Funchess, but that’s not the reason I’m recommending him.
 It’s the Panthers’ remaining schedule: Sea, @TB, @Cle, NOS and ATL.
 That’s not exactly a murderer’s row of pass defenses.